microsoft/human-pose-estimation.pytorch/README.md

    mkdir log
    ```

-   and your directory tree should like this
+   and your directory tree should look like this

    ```
    ${POSE_ROOT}